JChaneyGuardian/playground/README.md

 ## Current
 This branch will be used for developing Lambda functions for AWS

+Specifically I'm trying to use the serverless utility to deploy the code.
+I was having some weird issues with packaging so I switched back to gulp for building and zipping (packaging) but then used serverless to deploy.

 ## Tutorial
 https://blog.shovonhasan.com/deploying-a-typescript-node-aws-lambda-function-with-serverless/
 NOTE: Source has been moved to ./src and you can use the "gulp build" command to compile